0x0wen/miniDBMS/README.md

-# miniDBMS
+# miniDBMS - Database System Mega Project - Amazing RDS - 2024
+> mini Database Management System Development

+## 🏋️‍♀️ Group Member
-Developed by Amazing RDS, a team of 25.
+Developed by Amazing RDS, a team of 21 member can be access [here](./docs/member.md) for more information.

 ## Naming conventions